Elizabeth9-77/number-guessing-game/README.md

 ## Testing

 ## Unfixed bugs
+-Not well styled for small screens
+-Unable to use the enter key to submit guess

 ## deployment
 The site was deployed to GitHub pages.
 The steps to deploy are as follows: